nekostein/unincdb/db/1970/unincdb-tutorial/Charter.md

 how their small organization should operate, but the cheapest legal instruments are not really affordable until things start generating revenues.

-If you intend to become a notary authority, you will later find a section for this topic.
+If you intend to become a witness authority, you will later find a section for this topic.

 # Workflow Overview
 - Write a Charter and an Appendix.
 - Write the formatted "UNINC.toml" file.
 - Submit the 3 files ("Charter.md", "Appendix.md", "UNINC.toml") to this repository via a pull request.
-- Request a notary authority to issue a letter of notary witness.
+- Request a witness authority to issue a letter of witness.
-- Find your letter published in a database hosted by the notary authority.
+- Find your letter published in a database hosted by the witness authority.